MicroEJ/docs/ApplicationDeveloperGuide/UI/MicroUI/traces.rst

 The following tables describe some events data.

-.. warning:: These tables are only compatible with the latest pack available (|UIPACKVERSION|).
+.. warning:: These tables are compatible with the UI Packs [12.1.5 - |UIPACKVERSION|].

 .. list-table:: MicroUI Traces
    :widths: 10 60 30